franck-schz/useful_tools/README.md

 # useful_tools

-Codes free to use to help for simple tasks, I will add more during my work.
+A collection of free-to-use code for small, everyday tasks.
+I'll keep adding more tools and scripts as my work progresses.